Keristrasz/Calculator---React/README.md

-# Basing Calculator in React on Replit
+# Basic Calculator in React on Replit

 Basic Calculator in react, for basic math calculations.